 - Go back to the Audio Devices page and select Output to Headphones, then select All Audio.

 How to connect non-compatible wired headphones to PS4

-The difference between the CTIA and OMTP standard is that the former has the microphone connector point on the base of the jack and the ground connector on the 2nd ring, while the latter has these positions swapped.
+The difference between the CTIA and OMTP standard is that the former has the microphone connector point on the base of the jack and the ground connector on the 2nd ring.
+In contrast, the latter has these positions swapped.

-- Refer to the steps listed on the “How to connect compatible wired headphones to PS4” section.
+- Refer to the steps listed in the “How to connect compatible wired headphones to PS4” section.

 - On step 4, simply connect your headphones to the OMTP to CTIA converter before plugging the converter to your PS4 controller.

 - Continue with the rest of the steps.

 There are different ways to connect wireless Bluetooth headsets to your PS4.
 However, it’s important to know that not all Bluetooth headphones can work seamlessly with the way Sony sets up its Bluetooth connections, which primarily focuses on PS4-certified Bluetooth headphones only.